What is headless commerce, and how does it help online store

 What is Magento Headless architecture?

-Magento is one of the most popular and powerful open-source eCommerce platforms written in PHP used to create online stores.
+Magento is one of the most popular and powerful open-source eCommerce platforms written in PHP and used to create online stores.
 However, with new technologies and consumer demands, developers began to look for new ways to use Magento.
 One such approach is the Magento headless architecture.

 Magento headless architecture allows the frontend to be created using any programming language and technology, while the backend uses Magento as the CMS engine to manage business logic, orders, and inventory.

 One of the main advantages of such architecture is the ability to create more flexible and customizable online stores.
-Developers have full control over the design and functionality of the frontend, allowing them to create unique and innovative user interfaces and to adapt more quickly to changing user requirements.
+Developers have full control over the design and functionality of the front end, allowing them to create unique and innovative user interfaces and to adapt more quickly to changing user requirements.

 What’s more, the flexibility of headless commerce allows you to meet the specific needs of each business.
 For example, when using headless commerce for Magento, you can integrate various systems and tools that can significantly improve the functionality of your online store.
 One example would be integration with a content management system, which allows you to manage content on the site easily, and add new pages, blogs, etc.